-As with many post-secondary educational degrees, some Masters degree programmes require a certain score on a standardized admissions test.
+As with many post-secondary educational degrees, some Masters degree programmes require a certain score from a standardised admissions test.
 The first thing you will need to do is find out which test your degree programme requires and the minimum score that must be obtained for admission.
-There is a fee to sit most standardized tests.
-You must register and pay for the exams in advance, as test centres allow only a limited number of students per session.
+There is a fee for sitting most standardised tests.
+You must register and pay for the exams in advance as test centres allow only a limited number of students per session.

-If you plan to study in the U.S., some schools require that your application include a standardized test score such as the GMAT (Graduate Management Admissions Test) or the GRE (Graduate Records Examination).
+Some schools require that your application include a standardised test score such as the GMAT (Graduate Management Admissions Test) or the GRE (Graduate Records Examination).

-Most standardized testing organizations will provide test takers with some sort of practice materials to help them prepare.
-These materials typically review the topics covered by the tests, as well as including practice quizzes and exams.
+Most standardised testing organisations will provide test takers with some sort of practice materials to help them prepare.
+These materials typically review the topics covered by the tests and include practice quizzes and exams.

-In addition to the materials provided by the testing organizations, there are a variety of test preparation materials produced by other organizations.
+In addition to the materials provided by the testing organisations, there are a variety of test preparation materials produced by other organisations.
 There are even classes available to help you prepare.
 You can purchase books and study guides online and in bookstores.
-Most of these publications are very similar, and give you the chance to practise from a wealth of materials.
+Most of these publications are very similar and enable you to practise using a wealth of materials.